 Napoleon Bonaparte is only the last of the powerful passed from Etroubles that, for its position in the shadow of the crossing of the Gran San Bernardo, has always been a direct witness of ancient and modern history, and place of transit of the Salassi an

-The village of Rhemes-Notre-Dame is a perfect choice for those who want to spend their holidays in the Aosta Valley.
+Rhemes-Notre-Dame is a perfect choice for those who want to spend their holidays in the Aosta Valley.
 Nestled within the Gran Paradiso National Park, it is the ideal destination to escape the chaos of the city and enjoy the tranquility of the mountain

 The history, what to see, the typical cuisine and the events of Saint-Rhemy-en-Bosses.
 The village is located in the Gran San Bernardo Valley